annarzv/portfolio/README.md

+# portfolio

-# portfolio an attempt to summarize myself digitally
+an attempt to summarize myself digitally - thanks for being here :-)